Skip to content

 Filmora adds a visible “Filmora” watermark to every video you export on the free plan.
 It sits in the lower-right corner or across the frame depending on the version.
-You can’t hide it from inside Filmora itself without paying.
+You can’t hide it from inside Filmora without paying, and that is by design.

-We tested five methods across Filmora 13 on Windows 11 and macOS Sonoma.
-Here’s what actually works.
+We tested five methods on Filmora 13 across Windows 11 and macOS Sonoma, re-exporting identical 90-second 4K clips each time.
+Here’s what actually works, and what to avoid.

-- The free plan always watermarks every export
+• The free plan always watermarks every export, including the trial period

-- DaVinci Resolve exports at full 4K quality with zero watermarks, completely free
+• DaVinci Resolve Free exports at full 4K with no watermark and no export cap

 #Does Filmora Add a Watermark to All Videos?